jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 be deprecated as well.

 Side Note: In true Gofer code, type synonyms must be supplied all their arguments.
-The instance declaration for "result" is therefore invalid.
+The `Monad` instance declaration for `result` is therefore invalid.
 ```haskell
 type Parser a = String -> [(a, String)]